 If all of your ingredients are already cold, you don't even need to wait to pour the coffee mixture in the ice cream maker.
 You can be eating soft serve coffee ice cream in less than 30 minutes.

 How to make homemade ice cream

-Starting the ice cream maker during dinner makes it simple to have soft serve for dessert.
+Starting the ice cream machine during dinner makes it simple to have soft serve for dessert.
 If we're eating out on the deck, I'll leave the ice cream in the freezer bowl and serve it family-style outside.
 The freezer bowl acts like a cooler and keeps the ice cream cold while everyone helps themselves.
 Just set out some toppings and it's an easy ice cream bar.

-This coffee ice cream is a great recipe to use in other frozen treats like ice cream sandwiches made with gluten and dairy free chocolate chip cookies.
+This homemade coffee ice cream is a great recipe to use in other frozen treats like delicious ice cream sandwiches made with gluten and dairy free chocolate chip cookies.
 Don't wait to try this super easy dairy-free, paleo, and vegan ice cream!

-Add coffee, cashews, coconut milk, maple syrup, and vanilla to high-speed blender and blend on high for 2 minutes.
+- Add coffee, cashews, coconut milk, maple syrup, and vanilla to high-speed blender and blend on high for 2 minutes.
 Refrigerate until thoroughly chilled.

 - Once the ice cream mixture is chilled, add it to the ice cream maker according to the manufacturer's instructions.